Smita: Other works

 Her career as a pop artist started in the year 2000 with the launch of her first album "Hai Rabba".
 This album was followed by several blockbuster albums in Telugu and Tamil.
 Some of her albums in Telugu club mix have crossed sales of over one million copies with special mention to albums like "Masaka Masaka".
 Over the last seven years Smita has sung over seventy five playback songs in Telugu and has worked with leading music composers from the south.

-The song "Evaraina chusuntara" from the film "Anukokunda oka roju" composed by M.M.Keeravani won her a Filmfare award as best playback singer in Telugu films for the year 2005.
+The song "Evaraina Chusuntara" from the film Anukokunda Oka Roju, composed by M. M. Keeravani, won her the Filmfare Award for Best Female Playback Singer in Telugu for the year 2005.
 Many albums followed and became blockbusters.
-She created a market for Pop music in Andhra Pradesh and Tamil Nadu and kept the Pop music alive for almost a decade now.
+She created a market for pop music in Andhra Pradesh and Tamil Nadu and kept the Pop music alive for almost a decade now.

 The recently launched album "SMITA" has nine tracks and the music has been composed by the hit duo – Sajid Wajid (of Partner & Welcome fame) and video directed and choreographed by the country's leading choreographers Bosco-Caesar.
 It has been released in Hindi and Tamil by the leading music company Sony BMG.
 The pop album is available in stores from 7 May.

 In "SMITA", racy dance numbers like the first video single "Mahi Ve" which was shot on a huge set where multiple set-ups including a 20 feet wide 'lotus pool' was constructed as a part of the set, in which Smita was seated and completed in a matter of only 2 days with a troupe of 8 professional British dancers.
 This will be followed shortly by the second video 'Aaja Nachle', which is a hip-hopish dance number.
 The album also includes seductive and mischievous tracks like "Ouch" to the soothing romantic ballads "Zara Zara" and "Saawariya", followed by "Dholna" which showcases Smita's dexterity across genres and emotions.

 Smita's Pop Album "Mahi ve" Titled as "Maayavi" in Tamil is wide popular in Tamil Nadu as it has been a huge hit in Tamil Nadu.